NanoComp/meep/doc/docs/FAQ.md

 ### Is there a Python interface?

+Yes.
 An official Python interface was released in January 2018 with version 1.4.
 An unofficial [Python interface](https://github.com/FilipDominec/python-meep-utils), which is not compatible with the official version, has been developed independently by researchers at the Institute of Physics at the Czech Academy of Sciences and Ghent University.
 Unfortunately, this interface has several shortcomings including missing support for geometric objects, lack of high-level abstractions for low-level functionality, and limited documentation.
 The official interface addresses all these issues.

 ### What are the different ways to define the material geometry?